Skatteetaten/gorg/README.md

 Gorg is a service that deletes projects and applications when they exists past their respective time-to-live labels.
 The service is currently under development

-The component is named after Gorg from the TV-show Fraggle Rock (http://muppet.wikia.com/wiki/Mokey_Fraggle).
+The component is named after Junior Gorg from the TV-show Fraggle Rock (http://muppet.wikia.com/wiki/Junior_Gorg).

 ## How it works